Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 - _Cycle scope_: scenarios from the same Cycle share the same Data Node.

-- _Global scope_: Data Nodes shared across all the scenarios/pipelines/cycles.
+- _Global scope_: Data Nodes are shared across all the scenarios/pipelines/cycles.

 It is worth noting that the default scope for Data nodes is the Scenario scope.